-Clubmark is the universally acknowledge cross sport accrediation scheme for community sports clubs.
-It is based on criteria which must be supported by specific evidence.
-Based on four key areas of club development it centres around:
+Clubmark is the universally acknowledge cross sports accreditation scheme for community sports clubs.
+The scheme requires clubs to demonstrate how they meet a range of criteria by providing specific evidence across four key areas of club development:

-As a part of Clubmark the club will be expected to develop and adopt a number of policies, guidelines, ‘job descriptions’ etc; British Orienteering provides examples of these that you will be able to modify.
+As a part of Clubmark, the club will be expected to evidence how it meets a range of criteria often through having the correct policies, procedures and guidelines in place.
+British Orienteering provides a range of templates and examples of these that you will be able to modify.
 Your club will need to formally adopt these at a committee meeting and make this known to the club membership through your newsletter and/or website.

 If you need any advice or support whilst working towards the Clubmark Standard please email the National Office who will be keen to help your club achieve the Clubmark Standards.